Ab Initio Spatial Phase Retrieval via Intensity Triple Correlations: Theory

+If, instead, the object consists of a collection of incoherent point emitters, then there is no dependence on any incident beam and the phase of the emission, relative to that of an emitter at an arbitrary real-space origin, is $\vec{k} \cdot \vec{r}_i + \phi_i$.
+We assume that the emission phases $\phi_i$ are random and uncorrelated on timescales greater than the relevant system coherence time, $\tau_c$, due to independent, spontaneous emission at random times.
+The total light field in this scenario is often referred to as pseudo-thermal or chaotic and has intensity

+with $s_i$ the amplitude of electric field emission of the $i$th emitter.
+The intensity pattern depends on the orientation of the object, and, given the complete independence of emission, at an instant of time this pattern has a uniform intensity modulated by speckles of the same size as the case for coherent scattering.
+When rapid exposures are measured with a photodetector, we can consider the phases $\phi_i$ are reset shot-to-shot, changing the instantaneous speckle pattern.
+From the right-hand side of Eqn.~\ref{eq:incoherent}, we observe that the structure (sum of $\vec{r}_i$ for all $i$) would be difficult to discern by averaging intensities over many shots---the random phase resets would drive the interference speckle visibility to zero.
+However, it remains possible to obtain structural information via intensity correlations~\cite{Classen_2017}.

-as depicted in Figure \ref{fig:Intro}.
-We use the word \textit{atom} to refer to any member of a collection of point fluorescent (or thermal, in the case of stars) light sources.
+In the following, we use the word \textit{atom} to refer to any member of a collection of point fluorescent (atoms and molecules) or thermal (stars) light sources.
 We assume these atoms to undergo spontaneous emission independently, i.e. that each atom emits a field with a phase or time delay that is uncorrelated to the fields emitted by the other atoms.
-The total light field in this scenario is often referred to as pseudo-thermal or chaotic and has intensity

-where the $\phi_i$ are random, uncorrelated phases which vary on timescales greater than the relevant system coherence time, $\tau_c$.
-When rapid exposures are measured with a photodetector, we can consider these phases to reset shot-to-shot.
-The sum is taken over the total number of atoms, $\nu$. $\vec{r}_i$ and $s_i$ are the position and amplitude of electric field emission by the $i$th atom.
-From the right-hand side of this equation, we observe that the structure ($\vec{r}_i$ for all $i$) would be difficult to acquire by averaging intensities over many shots - the random phase resets would drive the interference fringe visibility to zero.
-However, it remains possible to obtain structural information via intensity correlations \cite{Classen_2017}.